antonindanalet/availability-of-parking-in-Switzerland-in-2015/README.md

 and <a href="https://github.com/antonindanalet/availability-of-parking-in-Switzerland-in-2015/blob/master/data/output/tables/EN/work_vs_home/no_parking_space_at_work_by_home_work_location_agg.csv">the proportion of people living and working in places with different levels of urbanisation (aggregated in 3 categories) among people without parking space at work</a>.

 Statistical basis for these results: 8855 active persons, 18 years old or older, who answered the supplementary module about soft mobility and job occuation

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for reproducing the result and understanding how it has been generated.

+### Prerequisites

+To run the code itself, you need python 3, pandas and numpy.

+For it to produce the results, you also need the raw data of the Transport and Mobility Microcensus 2015, not included on GitHub.
+These data are individual data and therefore not open.
+You can however get them by asking the Swiss Federal Statistical Office (FSO), after signing a data protection contract.
+Please ask mobilita2015@bfs.admin.ch, phone number 058 463 64 68, or fill in the form to order the data, available <a href="https://www.are.admin.ch/are/de/home/verkehr-und-infrastruktur/grundlagen-und-daten/mzmv/datenzugang.html">in German</a>, <a href="https://www.are.admin.ch/are/fr/home/transports-et-infrastructures/bases-et-donnees/mrmt/accesauxdonnees.html">French</a> and <a href="https://www.are.admin.ch/are/it/home/trasporti-e-infrastrutture/basi-e-dati/mcmt/accessoaidati.html">Italian</a>.
+The cost of the data is available in the document "<a href="https://www.are.admin.ch/are/de/home/medien-und-publikationen/publikationen/grundlagen/mikrozensus-mobilitat-und-verkehr-2015-mogliche-zusatzauswertung.html">Mikrozensus Mobilität und Verkehr 2015: Mögliche Zusatzauswertungen</a>"/"<a href="https://www.are.admin.ch/are/fr/home/media-et-publications/publications/bases/mikrozensus-mobilitat-und-verkehr-2015-mogliche-zusatzauswertung.html">Microrecensement mobilité et transports 2015: Analyses supplémentaires possibles</a>".

+### Run the code

+Please copy the files <em>houshalte.csv</em> and <em>zielpersonen.csv</em> from 2015 that you receive from FSO in the folders "<a href="https://github.com/antonindanalet/availability-of-parking-in-Switzerland-in-2015/tree/master/data/input">data/input</a>".
+Then run <em><a href="https://github.com/antonindanalet/availability-of-parking-in-Switzerland-in-2015/blob/master/src/run_availability_of_parking.py">run_availability_of_parking.py</a></em>.

+DO NOT commit or share in any way these two CSV-files!
+These are personal data.

+## Contact

+Please don't hesitate to contact me if you have questions or comments about this code: antonin.danalet@are.admin.ch